OfekHai100/EmekIzrael-1401-camerona/README.md

-Camerona explenation video (In Hebrew): https://youtu.be/GhNiSWZjt-E
+Camerona explanation video (In Hebrew): https://youtu.be/GhNiSWZjt-E